Cardwell Bush Telegraph: Heritage centre

-Of the precinct of buildings established in Cardwell's government reserve, as at 2016, only theTelegraph Office remains intact.
-The original courthouse was demolished following a cyclone, but its 1890s replacement, constructed on a much smaller scale and a more recent lock-up (gaol) dating from 1907 have been re-located to the rear of the Cardwell Divisional Board Hall, later the Shire Hall.
+Of the precinct of buildings established in Cardwell's government reserve, as at 2016, only the Telegraph Office remains intact.
+The original courthouse was demolished following a cyclone, but its 1890s replacement, constructed on a much smaller scale and a more recent lock-up (jail) dating from 1907 have been re-located to the rear of the Cardwell Divisional Board Hall, later the Shire Hall.
 Sadly, this hall was severely damaged in 2011 by Tropical Cyclone Yasi.
 It housed council's museum at the time, which also suffered lost displays.
 However, the building was reconstructed closely to match its original timber appearance, with the stage area fortunately being retained within the rebuilt hall.

 The resulting historic precinct presents a fine example of the workings and economics of colonial administration over a large thinly populated area, and the nineteenth century technology that coped with it.

 The Telegraph Office building itself is also fascinating because of the depth of information preserved.
 Queensland State Archives and the National Archives of Australia yielded original specifications, plans, documents describing repairs and requirements and requests from staff for new chairs and a new clock, for example, allowing a good picture to be developed of the original construction of the building as well as changes it underwent through time.
 For example, originally it had a shingled roof and was set on low stumps with no ant caps but in response to the tropical climate, including cyclones and seasonal heavy rain, and white ants, the roof was replaced with iron and the building was lifted onto higher stumps with ant caps fitted.

 Visitors to this heritage centre can view the original postal room with its old telephone exchange and 1870s counter and check out the old weather station instruments.
 A message can be sent by Morse code and an interactive display demonstrates Cardwell's role in the telegraph line race between Queensland and South Australia.
 In the courthouse, the workings of local justice are displayed while the lock-up next door provides a firm reminder of the pioneering days of the north.

 Across Balliol Street the new Cardwell Library, built in 2007–2008, can be visited for more information on the local history.
-Next to the library, which is also a Cassowary Coast Customer Service Centre, a large outdoor display facility houses local artefacts including an old tip dray and a springcart which was used in the area for many years.
+Next to the library, which is also a Cassowary Coast Customer Service Centre, a large outdoor display facility houses local artefacts including an old tip dray and a spring cart which was used in the area for many years.
 Cross-cut saws, a hand plough, a banana-case making machine, railway construction implements and other items are exhibited.
 Also near the library the old Cardwell School of Arts, which was the original town library, dating from the first decade of the nineteenth century, has also been refurbished.
 It now provides a home for local artists to display and sell their interesting art works.